qmk/qmk_firmware/docs/squeezing_avr.md

 # Final Thoughts

-If you've done all of this, and your firmware is still too large, then it is time to consider making the switch to ARM.
+If you've done all of this and your firmware is still too large, then it is time to consider making the switch to ARM.
 There are a number of Pro Micro replacements with an ARM controller:
 * [Bonsai C](https://github.com/customMK/Bonsai-C) (Open Source, DIY/PCBA)
 * [STeMCell](https://github.com/megamind4089/STeMCell) (Open Source, DIY/PCBA)
 * [Adafruit KB2040](https://learn.adafruit.com/adafruit-kb2040)